Directory of Innovation

 The Urban Garden Project at Denver Urban Gardens (DUG)

+In 2023, Denver Urban Gardens (DUG) launched the Urban Garden Project.
+The Urban Garden Project is an initiative to unite, uplift, and amplify the community garden movement across the US and the world.
 Community gardens are uniquely high ROI (return on investment) interventions and should be embraced by city builders as critical infrastructure for thriving cities.
 They cultivate food, community and climate resilience on a human scale that helps solve for some of the toughest problems facing our cities today.
+DUG believes that everyone deserves access to fresh, healthy food, vibrant communities, and a sustainable future.

 Eat Real